The Art of Accessorizing Your Home

 A vignette is a "scene" created by combining decorative objects into delightful arrangements.

-Vignettes can be displayed on tabletops, shelves, fireplace mantles, kitchen counters, bathroom countertops, an upright piano, bedroom dressers, etc.
+Vignettes can be displayed on tabletops, shelves, fireplace mantles, countertops, an upright piano, bedroom dressers and even on the floor.

-Imagine a triangle in the spot where you want to put your arrangement.
+To build a vignette, imagine a triangle in the spot where you're building your arrangement.
 Place an object at each point of the triangle.
 Each object should vary in height and width.
 Place the tallest and most substantial piece at the back, and slightly off center.
 Set the medium sized object in front, but off to the side.
 Lastly, place the smallest piece in the front.
 Be sure to overlap objects so that each can be seen.
+For more information, see How to Make a Vignette like a Pro.

 The same principle applies when using more than three objects.